ccmorris/blog/_articles/2023/01/your-feedback-sucks.md

 <blockquote>"[...] treat all feedback exchanges, as much as possible, as though they are a <strong>partnership</strong>.
 You are not coming down from a mountaintop of perfection to give advice; rather you're two people working together toward shared goals, and feedback is part of making that partnership healthy and productive. [...] to give good feedback that actually helps an individual or team grow, it's pertinent that they <strong>don't feel threatened</strong> and feel that it's coming from a place of care."</blockquote>
 <figcaption>&mdash; <a href="https://twitter.com/sarah_edo">Sarah Drasner</a>, <cite>Engineering Management for the Rest of Us</cite> (2022)</figcaption>
 </figure>

+Writing feedback takes time, especially when you consider all these principles!
+Remember that when it feels like your manager takes an eternity to write your performance evaluation.

+These are ideas that I have learned from my own experiences, from peers who have received lackluster feedback reviews, and from experts who have written about this topic before me.
+What principles do you feel are important to you?
+What guidelines do you follow when giving feedback to your peers?
+Let me know on Twitter [@chrismorris](https://twitter.com/chrismorris).